 Who can apply for student membership?

 This category of membership is open to all current students and trainees of a university-linked, UPCA approved programmes in psychotherapy or psychotherapeutic counselling.
-It is a requirement of UPCA programme approval, that students studying on a UPCA accredited programme, maintain UPCA student membership for the duration of their training and thereby agree to abide by the UPCA code of conduct, performance and ethics.
+It is a requirement of UPCA programme approval, that students studying on a UPCA accredited programme, maintain UPCA student membership for the duration of their training and thereby agree to abide by the UKCP Code of Ethics and Professional Practice.

 Who can apply for trainee membership of UPCA?